 (Warm Down Jackets, Sleeping Bags, Warm Trousers, Koflach Shoes, Trekking Shoes and Sandals, Perfectly fitting Crampons, Gaiters, Ice Axe, Jumar, Ice Screw, Rock, Picton, Snow Bar, 2 locking Carabiners, Gloves, Sun Glasses, Head Light, Helmet, Rope, Stove, Harness, Figure -8, Gore – Tex Jackets)

-We advise travel insurance to all travelers are interested of trekking in Nepal.
-Trekking in Nepal is walking in the trail (path) of mountains.
-In mountain areas health treatment facilities are not standard.
-There are less available of good hospitals and doctors.
-So if in case the trekker suffers from severe sickness, he should bring to Kathmandu by helicopter for better treatment.
+We advise travel insurance to all travelers who are interested in trekking in Nepal.
+Trekking in Nepal is walking on the trail (path) of mountains.
+In mountain areas, health treatment facilities are not standard.
+There is less availability of good hospitals and doctors.
+So if in case the trekker suffers from severe sickness, he should be brought to Kathmandu by helicopter for better treatment.
 And the helicopter charter fare is expensive in Nepal.
 If you have already travel insurance, your money will be saved.

 When selecting a travel insurance policy we require that at a minimum you are covered for medical expenses including emergency repatriation.
 We strongly recommend that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.
-We JRN Treks and Expeditions Pvt.
-Ltd. shall have no liability for loss, theft of or damage to baggage or personal effects.
+We, JRN Treks, shall have no liability for loss, theft of or damage to baggage or personal effects.

-We also let you know that Nepalese Insurance Company does not have travel insurance policy for foreign nationals.
+We also let you know that Nepalese Insurance Company does not have a travel insurance policy for foreign nationals.
 They have this policy only for Nepalese citizens.
-So we advise you do your travel insurance with Insurance Company in your own place.
+So we advise you to select your travel insurance with Insurance Company in your own place.

 0 Reviews on Langtang Gosaikunda Trek – A Pilgrims Tour in Nepal View All